dmyTRUEk/argument-text-object/README.md

 # Argument Text Object
-Arguments is also text-objects now!
+Vim plugin for working with function arguments.

-This plugin provides a text-object `a`(argument).
+This plugin (kinda) provides a text-object `a`(argument).
 - `via`, `vaa` - select in/an arg
 - `dia`, `daa` - delete in/an arg
 - `cia`, `caa` - change in/an arg
 - `yia`, `yaa` - yield (copy) in/an arg
 - `]a`, `[a` - jump to next/prev arg

-What this plugin does is more than simply typing `F,dt,`, because it recognizes the inclusion relationship of parentheses.
+This plugin does more than simply `f,dT,`, because it recognizes the inclusion relationship of parentheses.